-For example, an increase or decrease in quantity of units produced may justify an adjustment in the unit price paid: It can be much more costly (per unit) to produce 10 units than 100.
+For example, an increase or decrease in the quantity of units produced may justify an adjustment in the unit price paid: It can be much more costly (per unit) to produce 10 units than 100.
 The same process can also be used to decrease the level of payment when the scope or nature of the work lessens, as it can be less costly (per unit) to produce 200 units than 100 due to the learning curve that comes with producing a higher number of units.

 Normally, under these circumstances, the parties begin by trying to negotiate a change in payment.
-Unfortunately, it is often not possible to reach an agreement on either the need for compensation itself, or the amount to be paid and a dispute arises over these issues.
+Unfortunately, it is often not possible to reach an agreement on either the need for compensation itself or the amount to be paid, and a dispute arises over these issues.

 When you are involved in a construction law dispute, you want a lawyer who truly understands the challenges specific to Massachusetts construction law and construction industry practices, such as the calculations used to find the cost of project delay or acceleration.